robocomp/robocomp-robolab/components/activityRecognition/README.md

 #
 ``` activityRecognition
 ```
-This component predict human activity based on the sequence of human skeletons (set of a human joints, can also be referred to as the pose).
+This component predicts human activity based on the sequence of human skeletons (set of a human joints, can also be referred to as the pose).
 The component implements interface ActivityRecognition.
-It provides two functions: addSkeleton() which expects a numpy array of shape (3, 15) for xyz positions of
+It provides two functions: addSkeleton() which expects an array of shape (3, 15) for xyz positions of
 15 joints, and getCurrentActivity(), which returns top 1 prediction of the activity.
 After the component receives its first 4 skeletons, it runs inference and prints its top 5 predictions.
 After that it will produce inference after each 1 skeleton added.
+It is possible to run the component in the debug mode without other components by setting the flag ```_DEBUG``` in the specificworker.py to True.
+It will read one test file and produce inference for it.
+For normal functioning relies on the input from activityRecognitionClient.

 ## Requirements